The following terms are used within the Sun server documentation.

 The processor or system on which a software application is running.

-A system event that impairs service, but not seriously.
+A system event that occurred that impairs service, but not seriously.

 A tree-like, hierarchical system for classifying information about resources in a network.
 The MIB defines the variables that the master Simple Network Management Protocol (SNMP) agent can access.
 The MIB provides access to the server’s network configuration, status, and statistics.
 Using SNMP, you can view this information from a network management station (NMS).
 By industry agreement, individual developers are assigned portions of the tree structure to which they may attach descriptions that are specific to their own devices.

 Worldwide unique, 48-bit, hardware address number that is programmed into each local area network interface card (NIC) at the time of manufacture.

 Message Digest 5 (MD5)

 A secure hashing function that converts an arbitrarily long data string into a short digest of data that is unique and of fixed size.